miqbaltariq/SECP1513202420251/03/zoeyyllim/readme.md

 </div>

 ## TECHNOLOGY AND INFORMATION SYSTEM
-Genuinely felt gratitude to all my awesome teammates for all the hardwork and tolerance!
+Genuinely felt grateful to all my awesome teammates for all the hardwork and tolerance! 🙏🏻

 Here's my team - **TEAM TECHNOLIMITS**